Naima-Bou/XAIface_Face_Recognition_Pipelines/Face_Detection/RetinaFace_Face_Detection/RetinaFace_Pytorch/README.md

  ## 1. Introduction

- - The RetinaFace face detection code sources and pretrained models are obtained from the RetinaFace Pytorch implementation available from  [RetinaFace-Pytorch](https://github.com/ternaus/retinaface) Github project.
+ - The RetinaFace face detection code sources and pretrained models are obtained from the RetinaFace Pytorch implementation available from the [RetinaFace-Pytorch](https://github.com/ternaus/retinaface) Github project.

- - The [RetinaFace-Pytorch](https://github.com/ternaus/retinaface) GitHub project is build on the top of its predecessor RetinaFace pytorch implementation available from  [RetinaFace](https://github.com/biubug6/Pytorch_Retinaface).
-The both RetinaFace pytorch implementations show similar performance compared to the original implementation.
+ - The [RetinaFace-Pytorch](https://github.com/ternaus/retinaface) GitHub project is built on top of its predecessor RetinaFace PyTorch implementation available from the  [RetinaFace](https://github.com/biubug6/Pytorch_Retinaface).
+Both RetinaFace PyTorch implementations show similar performance compared to the original implementation.

  ## 2. Installation